-Three miles of FM 2105 along the west side of San Angelo, Texas, had severe base failure and displayed alligator cracking due to consistently large volumes of heavy traffic.
+Three miles of FM 2105 along the west side of San Angelo, Texas, had base failures and displayed alligator cracking due to consistently large volumes of heavy traffic.

 The only way to truly correct base failure is to dig up the road, replace with new material and resurface.
 In the case of FM 2105, completely reconstructing the base and resurfacing would cost hundreds of thousands of dollars.
-The Texas Department of Transportation (TxDOT) needed an inexpensive treatment that would mitigate damage to FM 2105 and slow the aging and wearing process until funds became available for such a task.
+The Texas Department of Transportation (TxDOT) needed an inexpensive treatment that would mitigate damage to FM 2105 and prevent the road from completely giving out, until funds became available for reconstruction and resurfacing.

-Due to its unique curing properties, it was determined that a chip seal application using a cationic high float for the binder would be the best and most affordable option to keep the road from completely blowing out.
+Due to its unique curing properties, it was determined that a chip seal application using a cationic high float for the binder would be the best and most affordable option.
 Ergon Asphalt & Emulsions, Inc., would supply the emulsion, CHFRS-2P, for the project and be onsite to provide assistance when needed.

 How Chip Seals Work